-Except for those items noted above, as well as the implementation of financial consolidation software, there was no change in the Company's internal control over financial reporting that occurred during the fiscal quarter ended March 31, 2008, that has materially affected, or is reasonably likely to materially affect the Company's internal control over financial reporting.
-In addition, Q1 2008 was the first full quarter that included the results of Biomateriali S.r.l., acquired on December 20, 2007, in our consolidated financial statements, and as such we incorporated Biomateriali into our corporate closing and consolidation process.
+Except for those items noted above, as well as the implementation of financial consolidation software, there was no change in the Company's internal control over financial reporting that occurred during the fiscal quarter ended June 30, 2008, that has materially affected, or is reasonably likely to materially affect the Company's internal control over financial reporting.
+In addition, the quarter ended June 30, 2008 was the second full quarter that included the results of Biomateriali S.r.l., acquired on December 20, 2007, in our consolidated financial statements, and as such we incorporated Biomateriali into our corporate closing and consolidation process.
 We are still in the process of integrating Biomateriali's financial operations, and our management has not yet conducted testing related to our internal controls over financial reporting at Biomateriali.